Bradley Cooper: 2009–2012: Breakthrough

-Also in 2009, Cooper featured in the psychological horror Case 39, a delayed production that had been filmed in 2006.
-He paired with Sandra Bullock in the comedy All About Steve, a film that was panned by critics, failed to attract a wide audience and earned them a Golden Raspberry Award for Worst Screen Combo.
-Following a role in one of eleven segments of the anthology film New York, I Love You (2009), Cooper appeared in the ensemble romantic comedy Valentine's Day (2010), directed by Garry Marshall, co-starring with Julia Roberts.
+Also in 2009, Cooper was featured in the psychological horror Case 39, a delayed production that had been filmed in 2006.
+He paired with Sandra Bullock in the comedy All About Steve, a film that was panned by critics, failed to attract a wide audience, and earned them a Golden Raspberry Award for Worst Screen Combo.
+Following a role in one of eleven segments of the anthology film New York, I Love You (2009), Cooper appeared in the ensemble romantic comedy Valentine's Day (2010), directed by Garry Marshall and co-starring with Julia Roberts.
 The film was a commercial success, grossing over $215 million worldwide.
 He then starred in the comedy Brother's Justice and as the fictional character Templeton "Faceman" Peck in the feature film version of The A-Team alongside Liam Neeson, Quinton Jackson, and Sharlto Copley.
-To prepare for the role, he abstained from consuming sugar, salt and flour, and underwent grueling workouts.
+To prepare for the role, he abstained from consuming sugar, salt, and flour, and underwent grueling workouts.
 The film released to negative reviews and poor box office returns.
 Tim Robey of The Daily Telegraph wrote: "Cooper confirms his credentials as perhaps the most smugly narcissistic performer," while Nev Pierce of Empire credited both Cooper and Copley for "acing swagger and insanity respectively, who best both capture and yet re-forge their iconic characters".
 Cooper appeared as guest host of WWE Raw in June 2010.

 In 2011, Cooper starred in the techno-thriller Limitless, based on the 2001 novel The Dark Fields by Alan Glynn.
 In the Neil Burger-directed film, he played a struggling writer who is introduced to a nootropic drug that gives him the ability to fully utilize his brain and vastly improve his lifestyle.
 The box office website Box Office Mojo was apprehensive of the film's financial prospects, but it emerged as a commercial success with a worldwide gross of $161 million.
 A writer for Variety said of Cooper's performance that he "makes further strides toward major stardom, spelling excellent early spring returns and socko vid play".
 Greater commercial success followed with the comedy sequel The Hangover Part II (2011), which earned over $580 million worldwide.
 Reviews for the film were generally negative, but Mary Pols of Time magazine complimented Cooper, writing that the actor "gives a knowing performance: he's both the peacock and the parody of one.
 He's blessed with good looks and fantastic timing, the kind that makes every line funnier, even the small asides."
 At the 38th People's Choice Awards, he was nominated for Favorite Comedic Movie Actor.